 Associated features outside of the national monument were documented so that a more complete inventory of the historic remnants could be obtained.
-In the land parcels surveyed outside the national monument, there were 12 features recorded.
-These include a basalt and concrete pond that was situated near Barracks 2 of Block 34, the concrete footings of water tower #1 and #2, the foundation slab of the farm mess hall, the foundation of guard tower #7, the original fire station, the historic Minidoka Relocation Center landfill, the railroad siding and warehouse, the canal constructed by the internees, the historic wildlife preserve near Blocks 13,15, and 17, Hunt Bridge, and barrack buildings, structures, and associated features throughout the area located on private property.
+In the land parcels surveyed outside the national monument, there were 10 features recorded.
+These include a basalt and concrete pond that was situated near Barracks 2 of Block 34, the concrete footings of water tower #1 and #2, the foundation slab of the farm mess hall, the foundation of guard tower #7, the original fire station, the camp's landfill, the railroad siding and warehouse, and the canal constructed by the internees.

 Today, the historic cemetery is located in a privately own agricultural field.
 Following the decommission of the camp, all of the graves were removed, and the bodies were re-interred at other locations.
-The NPS determined that, while historically significant, the physical cemetery itself does not retain historical significance or integrity.
+The NPS determined that the cemetery does not retain historical significance or integrity.